-The 3D milling strategies can be used to create 3-axis and 3+2-axis NC programs for roughing, finishing and for residual stock machining let you prevent collisions right from the start.
-The wide range of collision avoidance solutions are optimized for specific situations.
-For example, depending on the application the tool automatically avoids collisions or areas at risk are reduced.
-In combination with precise simulation technologies and harmonic slope-adjusted NC paths, optimal traverse paths are created for the machine axes in 3D milling.
-Machining time is reduced to a minimum.
-Of course, functions for 5-axis simultaneous milling in the release direction and for 3+2-axis milling with the positioned axes are also provided in Tebis.
+The 3D milling strategies can be used to create 3-axis and 3+2-axis NC programs for roughing, finishing and residual stock machining.
+You can prevent collisions during calculation.
+For example, the tool automatically avoids collisions or reduces areas at risk, depending on the application.
+In conjunction with the precise simulation technologies and harmonic slope-adjusted NC paths, optimal traverse paths are generated for the machine axes in 3D milling.

-Tebis uses different options for full-cut handling and full-cut avoidance in 3D milling: Depending on the situation, full-cut areas are machined trochoidally, or the path layout is automatically adapted to the geometry without full-cut machining.
+Tebis uses differentoptions for full-cut handling and full-cut avoidance in 3D milling: Depending on the situation, full-cut areas are machined trochoidally, or the path layout is automatically adapted to the geometry without full-cut machining.
 This is optimal for adaptive roughing with HPC cutters.
-All path layouts are automatically smoothed, enabling further optimization of feed rate.
+All path layouts are also automatically smoothed – enabling further optimization of the feed rate.

-Tebis strategies for optimized 3D stepover ensure uniform stepover on the surface in 3D milling of both flat and steep areas.
-The part is automatically subdivided in slope ranges that can each be machined using special strategies and tools – the best prerequisite for automated NC programming in combination with Tebis template technology.
+Tebis strategies for optimized 3D stepoverensure uniform stepover on the surface in 3D milling of both flat and steep areas.
+The part is automatically subdivided in slope ranges that can each be machined using special strategies and tools – the best prerequisite for automated NC programming in conjunction with Tebis template technology.

-High-quality toolpaths: HSC point distribution optimally positions the NC points on the surface.
-You can influence the point distribution so that the output toolpaths precisely fit your machine control.
+High-quality toolpaths: HSC point distributionoptimally positions the NC points on the surface.
+You can influence the point distribution so that the output toolpaths precisely match your machine control.
 An additional benefit: You can mill directly on surfaces without needing a faceted substitute model.

-Precisely determine milling areas: In Tebis, the contour of the virtual tool matches exactly to the actual tool used.
-You can therefore optimally use the potential of your HFC cutters even for pre-finishing.
+Precisely determine milling areas: In Tebis, the contour of the virtual tool matches exactly with that of the actual tool used.
+You can therefore optimally use the potential of your HFC cutters even for prefinishing.